afrimapr/afriadmin/README.md

 This package will improve access to boundaries for Africa.

-It will start by giving access to African admin boundaries at all levels from [gadm.org](https://gadm.org/) (probably the best current source of global admin boundaries).
+It will start by giving access to African admin boundaries at all levels from [gadm.org](https://gadm.org/) (probably the most comprehensive current source of global admin boundaries, if not the most up-to-date).

 As a first step I've saved all the full resolution gadm files (~ 88MB) in the package to save having to download them each time.
 Later we may choose to save just lower resolution versions.
 [CRAN policy](https://cran.r-project.org/web/packages/policies.html) "As a general rule, neither data nor documentation should exceed 5MB ...
 Where a large amount of data is required (even after compression), consideration should be given to a separate data-only package which can be updated only rarely".
+This is also just a temporary solution, given that the GADM licence conditions indicate that they cannot be re-distributed without permission.

 I'll develop interface functions that are intended to stay similar, what is happening behind may change.

+I'm also looking into accessing boundaries from [HDX](https://data.humdata.org/) (Humanitarian Data eXchange), which are more up-to-date but currently are trickier to reach for all countries in an automated way.

 ### Install afriadmin